First-order homotopical logic: Homotopical semantics

-\defn We call a model category $\C$ \emph{suitable} if the following four conditions are satisfied. \begin{enumerate}[(i),itemsep=0pt,topsep=-3pt] \item $\C$ is \emph{right-proper}, i.e. weak equivalences are closed under pullbacks along fibrations. \item The cofibrations are precisely the monomorphisms. \item $[f,g]:A+B\to{}C$ is a fibration whenever $f:A\to{}C$ and $g:B\to{}C$ are, and the unique morphism $0\to{}A$ is always a fibration. \item $\C$ is locally cartesian closed (as a category). \end{enumerate} We note that the standard model structure on simplicial sets (see \cite[II.3.14]{quillen-ha}) is suitable.
-Condition~\ref{item:suitable-cof-monos} holds by definition.
-Condition~\ref{item:suitable-rp} is non-trivial, but well-known, and follows from the existence of finite-limit and pullback preserving fibrant replacement functors (see, e.g. \cite[p.~370]{may-ponto}).
+We note that the Quillen model structure on simplicial sets is suitable.
+Condition~\ref{item:suitable-LAST-cof-monos} holds by definition.
+Condition~\ref{item:suitable-FIRST-rp} is non-trivial, but well-known, and follows from the existence of pullback and fibration preserving fibrant replacement functors (see, e.g. \cite[p.~370]{may-ponto}).
 As for \ref{item:suitable-lcc}, it is well-known that any presheaf category is locally cartesian closed (see \cite[p.~48]{elephant1}).

 To see \ref{item:suitable-fib-coprods}, note that the ``horns'' $\Lambda^n_k$ are all \emph{connected}, in the sense that any two vertices are connected by a path of edges (in fact, for $n>2$, by a single edge).
 It follows that any morphism $\Lambda^n_k\to{}A+B$ to a coproduct must factor through one of the summands $A,B$.
-Now, for $[f,g]:A+B\to{}C$ to be fibrant, it must lift against each horn inclusion $\Lambda^n_k\to{}\Delta^n$.
-But if $f$ and $g$ are both fibrant, this follows immediately from the fact that any given morphism $\Lambda^n_k\to{}A+B$ factors through $A$ or $B$.
+Now, for $[f,g]\colon{}A+B\to{}C$ to be a fibration, it must lift against each horn inclusion $\Lambda^n_k\to{}\Delta^n$.
+But if $f$ and $g$ are each a fibration, this follows immediately from the fact that any given morphism $\Lambda^n_k\to{}A+B$ factors through $A$ or $B$.
 The corresponding lifting problem for morphisms $0\to{}A$ is trivial, since there are no morphisms $\Lambda^n_k\to0$.

-We suspect there are other interesting suitable model structures (we have in mind the so-called \emph{Cisinski} model structures, which always satisfy (2) and (4)).